Skeeboo/skeeboomusic.com/content/music/geronimo.md

 +++

-"Moods and modes" third track features an hammond organ improvising on a blues scale with the backing of a classic rock rhythm section.
+"Moods and modes" third track features a hammond organ improvising on a blues scale with the backing of a classic rock rhythm section.
 Enjoy!

 {{<bandcamp title="Geronimo" track="2220007958" link="http://skeeboo.bandcamp.com/track/geronimo">}}